-- Try to maintain a routine similar to your normal day/week (e.g. weekday and weekend routines) - •Have allocated time for work and for rest - •Maintain habits (e.g. dress in the daytime) - Make time for what you love - Break your day/week into chunks - Plan your time BBC has good templates for planners www.bbc.co.uk/bitesize/articles/zn3497h - Build in social contact; distance physically but don't become socially isolated
+- Try to maintain a routine similar to your normal day/week (e.g. weekday and weekend routines)

+- •Have allocated time for work and for rest

+- •Maintain habits (e.g. dress in the daytime)

+- •Make time for what you love

+- Break your day/week into chunks

+- Plan your time

+- Build in social contact; distance physically but don't become socially isolated